Choosing a cell phone service can feel like a maze.

 - WIC (Women, Infants, and Children) program

-Some states have their own programs too.
+Some states even have their own programs.

 Application and Documentation

-You might need to show:
+You might have to show:

 - Proof of income (like a tax return)